Installation view of Pace at Abu Dhabi Art 2025

 Tony Smith’s 1962 cast bronze sculpture We Lost, which reflects the artist’s longstanding interest in geometries of the natural world and the formal possibilities of crystalline structures

-As part of its presentation at Abu Dhabi Art, Pace will exhibit teamLab’s interactive digital work Persistence of Life in the Sandfall (2024) on a freestanding wall in the fair’s atrium.
+As part of its presentation at Abu Dhabi Art, Pace will exhibit teamLab’s interactive digital work Persistence of Life in the Sandfall, 2025 from the series Persistence of Life in the Sandfall, 2024- on a freestanding wall in the fair’s atrium.
 This 12-screen work, which chronicles the life spans of flowers and the shifting of sand, reflects teamLab’s explorations of what it has termed “Ultrasubjective Space”—the dissolution of the perceived boundary between the world of our physical bodies and the world of an artwork.
 When viewers approach the flowers in the work, they scatter and die.
 When they approach the falling sand, it breaks up.

 Founded by Toshiyuki Inoko in Tokyo in 2001, teamLab is an international collective of artists, programmers, engineers, CG animators, mathematicians, and architects.
 Known for its multisensory, immersive work, teamLab explores the relationships between humans and the world, encouraging new modes of perception through its pioneering, technologically advanced installations.
 In recent years, teamLab has presented solo exhibitions at the Asian Art Museum in San Francisco; Amos Rex in Helsinki; TANK Shanghai; and many other institutions and venues around the world.
 In 2025, the collective opened teamLab Phenomena Abu Dhabi, a 17,000-square-meter museum in Abu Dhabi’s Saadiyat Cultural District.